PrabodhGyawali/Algorithms/MazeGenerationAlgorithm/README.txt

 - Dijkstra's
 - Wall follower

+Animations: FINAL TEST
+- OpenCV python as GTK is super annoying to configure

+Performance tests
+- for varios maze sizes

 Goals:
 - Learn about algorithms by implement C++ structured code in C
 - Go from C to C++ -> Memory and C++ best practices